Quick Answer

 Frequently Asked Questions

-A good CD rate in 2026 is 4.50% APY or higher for 1-year terms and 4.00% or higher for 5-year terms.
-Top online banks and credit unions typically offer the best rates, often 0.50-1.00% higher than national bank averages.
+A good CD rate in May 2026 is 4.00% APY or higher for 1-year terms and 3.80% or higher for 5-year terms.
+Top online banks and credit unions typically offer the best rates, often more than 2 percentage points above the 1.97% national 1-year average.
+Rates have eased from late-2025 highs after three Federal Reserve rate cuts in September, October, and December 2025.

 Whether to lock in a CD rate depends on your interest rate outlook.
 If rates are expected to fall, locking in now preserves your yield.
 If rates may rise, shorter terms or a CD ladder strategy provides flexibility.
-Currently in 2026, rates remain attractive compared to historical averages.
+As of May 2026, the Federal Reserve has held the federal funds rate at 3.50-3.75% after three cuts in late 2025, and top CD rates have eased to around 4.00-4.30% APY.
+Given the easing trajectory, many savers are favoring locking in longer terms or building a CD ladder.

 A CD ladder is a strategy where you divide your savings across multiple CDs with staggered maturity dates.
 For example, invest equal amounts in 1-year, 2-year, 3-year, 4-year, and 5-year CDs.
 As each matures, reinvest in a new 5-year CD.
 This provides both liquidity and higher long-term yields.